 A synchronous motor runs at constant synchronous speed, regardless of the load.
 Let us see the effect of the load change on the motor.
 Consider a synchronous motor operating initially with a leading power factor.
-The phasor diagram for leading power factor is shown below.
+The phasor diagram for the leading power factor is shown below:

 Then increased torque increases the rotor speed, and the motor again regains the synchronous speed, but with the larger torque angle.
 The excitation voltage Ef is proportional to ϕω, it depends upon the field current and the speed of the motor.
 Since the motor is moving at a synchronous speed, and the field current is also constant.
 Hence, the magnitude of the Voltage |Ef| remains constant.
 We have,

 From the above equations, it is clear, that if P is increased the value of Ef sinδ and Ia cosϕ also increases.

 The figure below shows the effect of an increase in load on the operation of a synchronous motor.

 It is seen from the above figure that with the increase in load, the quantity jIaXs goes on increasing and the relation V = Ef + jIaXs is satisfied.
 The armature current is also increased.
 The power factor angle also changes with the change in load.
 It becomes less and less leading and then becomes more and more lagging as shown in the figure above.

 Thus, if the load on a synchronous motor is increased the following points are considered which are given below.